qwerty108109/Norwegian-Alphabet-Flashcards/README.md

 1. Make sure you're using the current version of Chrome or Firefox.
 2. Make sure you have JavaScript enabled in your web browser.

+## If you have feedback, please don't hesitate.
+I'm always open to feedback.